juseljuk/IBM-DBA-VA-BAW-RPA/4-RPA/README.md

 What this ``bot`` should do:
 1. Wait for a task assigment (Get info from YTJ) from the workflow (Handle data change) that is triggered from our _Cloud Functions_ within our Watson Assistant chatbot.
 2. Receive the business_id (y-tunnus) from the workflow.
-3. Navigate to _ytj.fi/en_ web site and create a search with the given business_id.
+3. Navigate to _ytj.fi_ web site and create a search with the given business_id.
 4. Gather the address information from the search result.
 5. Send the gathered information back to our workflow that automatically forwards it to the next task in the workflow (User validation).